Usui Policies and Procedures

 ID and Password Usage:

-Access to the Company’s computer files is limited to those who have a reasonable need to access the information.
+Access to the Company’s computer files and data stored on its network is limited to those who have a reasonable need to access the information.
 All employees who use the computer system will be held accountable for any and all activities logged to their computer ID’s, unless illegal access by another individual has been clearly established.

 The following are considered a breach of UIC security:

-Accessing computer data when there is not necessity deriving from the employee’s assigned job function;
+- Accessing the Company’s data network or files when there is not necessity deriving from the employee’s assigned job function;

-Disclosing computer data by an employee to other individuals when there is no necessity deriving from the employee’s assigned job function;
+- Disclosing Company data to other individuals when there is no necessity deriving from the employee’s assigned job function;

-Destroying, deleting, altering or appropriating computer data; and/or
+- Destroying, deleting, altering or appropriating Company data; and/or

 Internet facilities are to be used for business purposes only.
 The Company use of the Internet is viewed as a privilege and not a right.
 The equipment, services, and technology provided to access the Internet remain at all times the property of the Company.
 As such, UIC reserves the right to monitor Internet traffic, and retrieve and read any data composed, sent, or received through the online connections and stored in own computer systems.
 No employee should have any expectation of privacy as to his/her Internet usage.
 When using the Internet, employees should remember that they are entering a global community and that all information is public.
 The Company uses software that monitors Internet sites visited by employees.
 Violations of this policy will result in disciplinary action up to and including termination.